cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Find and print the summation of the secondary diagonal of a matrix of size 10x10 of type float.

 ### Crux 98:
+Find and print the summation of the main diagonal of a matrix of size 10x10 of type integer.

 ### Crux 99:
+Write a C++ program to declare a 2D array of type float and of size 30 rows and 10 columns.
+Array elements must be entered from keyboard.
+Then the program finds and prints the summation of each row on the screen.

 ### Crux 100:

 ### References: